Why Syd Barrett’s Solo Career Ended With ‘Barrett’

 But getting those scraps of brilliance had become too much for his former bandmates, who had their own careers to manage.
 "Doing Syd's record was interesting, but extremely difficult," Wright told Mark Blake in 1996.
 Dave and Roger [Waters] did the first one, and Dave and myself did the second one.
 But by then it was just trying to help Syd any way we could, rather than worrying about getting the best guitar sound.
 You could forget about that!
 It was just going into the studio and trying to get him to sing."

 Syd Barrett's lone official solo appearance – held during the sessions for Barrett – gave new insight into the health issues quickly surrounding him.
 Barrett got through just four songs before walking off stage with his guitar on June 6, 1970, at the Olympia in Kensington, leaving sidemen Gilmour and Shirley to wonder if he would return.
 He did not.

 Barrett failed to chart, marking the end of his recorded output.
-Syd returned to the studio in 1974, this time without any members of Pink Floyd, and work commenced on nearly a dozen new songs, but nothing ever came of them.
+Syd returned to the studio in 1974, this time without any members of Pink Floyd.
+Work commenced on nearly a dozen new songs but nothing ever came of them.

 You Think You Know Pink Floyd?